Krishk1223/image_scraper/README.md

 #### YOU CAN FINALLY INSTALL IT PEOPLE (still no tests though)

-To install the package in terminal (or bash) run:
+To install the package in terminal and run:

 ```bash
 pip install img-scrapr
 ```

-Go into a folder (where you wish to store the images) using terminal (or bash) and run:
+Go into a folder (where you wish to store the images) using terminal and run:

 ```bash
 scrape
 ```

-Alternatively you can also run the following command in terminal (if scrape does not work):
+Alternatively you can also run the following command in terminal (if scrape does not work or is assigned to another command already):

 ```bash
 google-images-scraper